arnelenero/simpler-color/README.md

 [![coverage](https://img.shields.io/coveralls/github/arnelenero/simpler-color)](https://coveralls.io/github/arnelenero/simpler-color)
 [![license](https://img.shields.io/github/license/arnelenero/simpler-color)](https://opensource.org/licenses/MIT)

-Create your own complete Web color system fast and easy!
+Create your own **complete Web color system** fast and easy, from **as little as one base color**!

 Color is at the heart of every UI design system.
-A cohesive **color system** enables your application to:
+A cohesive color system enables your application to:

 - **consistently** express brand identity and style
 - **effectively** communicate intent and meaning